BadhanGanesh/BJOTPViewController/README.md

 oneTimePasswordVC.authenticateButtonColor = UIColor.systemGreen
 ```

 ## Upcoming Features

+- Support for Mac Catalyst.
 - Auto-completion of One Time Password into text fields from messages app.
-- Addition of custom header / footer texts / description titles to the view controller.
+- Addition of custom header text / footer text / description title to the view controller.
+- Auto-completion of One Time Password from clipboard when copied from authenticator apps like **Google Authenticator**.

 ## Contribution

 - Pull Requests are always welcome. 😇
-- Feel free to create issues, if any, and improve the existing codebase.
+- Feel free to create GitHub Issues when you face any problem, or for new feature-requests.
+- Please follow [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) for raising PR's.

+Thanks for checking out, and thanks for your contribution.

 ## License